Jdickson96/Sparta-Global-Training-Code/3_C#_Further_OOP/Week_5-6_QFQ.md

 | -	| immutable |
 | -	| stale-while-revalidate |
 | stale-if-error |	stale-if-error |

+ #### What is the naming convention for rest APIs?

+ * Use Nouns for naming URLs
+ * Use intuitive, clear, unabridged names
+ * Use forward slashes to denote URI hierarchy
+ * Separate words with hyphens
+ * Use lowercase letters
+ * Avoid special characters
+ * Avoid file extensions

 ### API Development with ASP.NET